-Our other income decreased by approximately HK\$1.4 million (or approximately 58.2%) from approximately HK\$2.4 million for FY2015 to approximately HK\$1.0 million for FY2016.
-The decrease was mainly due to lesser amount in the reversal of impairment loss on trade receivables and the written back of other payables in FY2016.
+Our other income decreased by approximately HK\$0.4 million (or approximately 39.6%) from approximately HK\$1.0 million for FY2016 to approximately HK\$0.6 million for FY2017.
+The decrease was mainly due to lesser amount in write back of other payables and interest income in FY2017.